Financial-Times/o-message/README.md

 	- `secondary`: Object.
 Holds the following values for link properties:
 		- `text`: String. text value of the link.
 Defaults to `null`
 		- `url`: String.
 The URL the link links to.
 Defaults to `#`
 - `close`: Boolean.
-Whether or not to display the close button on notice and alert messages.
-Does not apply to action messages.
+Whether or not to display the close button.
 Defaults to `true`.

 ### Sass
 As with all Origami components, o-message has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-message-is-silent: false;` in your Sass before you import the o-message Sass.